protegeproject/swrlapi/README.md

 #### Building Prerequisites

-To build this library, you must have the following items installed:
+To build this library you must have the following items installed:

 + Apache's [Maven](http://maven.apache.org/index.html).
 + A tool for checking out a [Git](http://git-scm.com/) repository.